suchipi/hex-engine/CONTRIBUTING.md

-# Contributing to Hex-engine
+# Contributing to Hex Engine

 First off, thanks for taking the time to contribute !

-The following is a set of guidelines for contributing to Hex-engine.
+The following is a set of guidelines for contributing to Hex Engine.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents